-Eurecat is leading the implementation of technologies for the protection of Water Utilities (WP5), and particularly deploying tools in the cibersecurity field to protect communications & IT systems, while also ensuring the integrity of data.
-Eurecat has also a principal role in the integration of the risk assesment management systems tools for detecting natural hazards.
-Finally EURECAT will be also involed in the construction of the collaborative platform and the simulated testing environments.
+Eurecat is leading the implementation of technologies for the protection of water utilities, and particularly deploying tools in the cyber security field to protect communication & IT systems, while also ensuring the integrity of data.
+Eurecat has also a principal role in the integration of the risk assesment management system tools for detecting natural hazards.
+Finally, Eurecat also will be involed in the construction of the collaborative platform and the simulated testing environment.

 The Technion – Israel Institute of Technology was founded in 1912 in Haifa and is the oldest university in Israel and the Middle East.
 The university offers degrees in science and engineering, and related fields such as architecture, medicine, industrial management and education.
-Technion is noted as a global pioneer in multidisciplinary research into fields including energy, nanotechnology and life science.
-It has 18 academic departments and 52 research centers and over 13,000 students.
-Since its founding, it has awarded over 95,000 degrees and its graduates are cited to have brought the unique skills and penchant for innovation which helped conceive and consolidate the modern State of Israel.
+Technion is noted as a global pioneer in multidisciplinary research in fields including energy, nanotechnology and life science.
+It has 18 academic departments, 52 research centers and over 13,000 students.
+Since its founding it has awarded over 95,000 degrees and its graduates are cited to have brought the unique skills and penchant for innovation which helped conceive and consolidate the modern State of Israel.
 Technion’s over 610 faculty members include three Nobel Laureates.

-The Technion will be participating in most of the project’s work packages and will be leading the work on Risk Identification, Asset vulnerability assessment to risk events and IT and SCADA systems security.
+Technion will be participating in most of the project’s work packages and will be leading the work on risk identification, asset vulnerability assessment to risk events and IT and SCADA system security.

-Atos is a global leader in digital transformation with approximately 100,000 employees in 72 countries and annual revenue of around € 12 billion.
-The European number one in Big Data, Cybersecurity, High Performance Computing and Digital Workplace, The Group provides Cloud services, Infrastructure & Data Management, Business & Platform solutions, as well as transactional services through Worldline, the European leader in the payment industry.
+Atos is a global leader in digital transformation with approximately 100,000 employees in 72 countries and an annual revenue of around € 12 billion.
+The European number one in big data, cybersecurity, high performance computing and digital workplace, the group provides cloud services, infrastructure & data management, business & platform solutions, as well as transactional services through worldline, the European leader in the payment industry.
 With its cutting-edge technologies, digital expertise and industry knowledge, Atos supports the digital transformation of its clients across various business sectors: Defense, Financial Services, Health, Manufacturing, Media, Energy & Utilities, Public sector, Retail, Telecommunications and Transportation.
-The Group is the Worldwide Information Technology Partner for the Olympic & Paralympic Games and operates under the brands Atos, Atos Consulting, Atos Worldgrid, Bull, Canopy, Unify and Worldline.
+The group is the worldwide information technology partner for the Olympic & Paralympic Games and operates under the brands Atos, Atos Consulting, Atos Worldgrid, Bull, Canopy, Unify and Worldline.
 Atos SE (Societas Europaea) is listed on the CAC40 Paris stock index.

-Atos will lead the definitionof the Strategic, Tactical and Operational risk management framework architecture (T6.1).
-Additionally, Atos will contribute to WP5 by providing technologies for the detection of anomalies and a service oriented attribute-based access control mechanism.
+Atos will lead the definition of the Strategic, Tactical and Operational risk management framework architecture.
+Additionally, Atos will contribute to Wor Package 5 by providing technologies for the detection of anomalies and a service oriented attribute-based access control mechanism.